-Physics is the study of matter and energy and their interactions in nature and under man-made conditions.
-Everything is comprised of matter and energy so the principles of physics touch everything in the world around us and beyond the bounds of Earth into the Universe.
+Physics is the study of matter and energy and their interactions, both in nature and under man-made conditions.
+Physics provides both the fundamental foundation for science and technology, and the framework for understanding the world around us and the universe itself.

 - Students majoring in engineering or computer science should consider PHYSICS 325 and PHYSICS 351.